-In addition to the internship training program, the Department of Rehabilitation Medicine hosts two psychology externships and a post-doctoral fellowship.
+In addition to the internship training program, the Department of Rehabilitation Medicine hosts a psychology externship and a post-doctoral fellowship.
 Interns attend a weekly supervision in neuropsychological test interpretation with the post-doctoral fellows, allowing them to learn from these more advanced trainees and providing opportunities for informal mentoring.
-On both inpatient and outpatient rotations interns will work alongside doctoral psychology externs, and in the second half of the training year have the opportunity to begin to develop their supervision skills by leading extern didactics and group supervision.
+On the inpatient unit interns will work alongside doctoral psychology externs, and in the second half of the training year have the opportunity to begin to develop their supervision skills by leading extern didactics and group supervision.
 Thus, the internship is positioned within a milieu with a rich commitment to training.